debasish-mihup/Kokoro-FastAPI/README.md

 # CPU: PyTorch CPU inference
 cd docker/cpu
 docker compose up --build
 ```

 *Note: Overall speed may have reduced somewhat with the structural changes to accommodate streaming.
-Looking into it*
+Looking into it.*

 </details>

 <details>
 <summary>Natural Boundary Detection</summary>

-- Automatically splits and stitches at sentence boundaries
+* Automatically splits and stitches at sentence boundaries
-- Helps to reduce artifacts and allow long form processing as the base model is only currently configured for approximately 30s output
+* Helps to reduce artifacts and allow long form processing as the base model is only currently configured for approximately 30s output

 The model is capable of processing up to a 510 phonemized token chunk at a time, however, this can often lead to 'rushed' speech or other artifacts.
 An additional layer of chunking is applied in the server, that creates flexible chunks with a `TARGET_MIN_TOKENS` , `TARGET_MAX_TOKENS`, and `ABSOLUTE_MAX_TOKENS` which are configurable via environment variables, and set to 175, 250, 450 by default